54 Best Halloween Songs to Add to Your Costume Party Playlist

 “A Rush of Blood to the Head” by Coldplay

 A rush of blood to the head can make people do very unexpected things, as Chris Martin sings about in this Coldplay hit.
 Sounds like Halloween behavior to us!
-You never know what to expect when the spirits come out at night on October 31…and when you imbibe a few spirits of the other kind, too.
-And while we’re on the subject (sort of), here’s how to make fake blood for all of your Halloween antics.
+You never know what to expect when the spirits come out at night on Oct.
+31 … and when you imbibe a few spirits of the other kind too.

 “(Don’t Fear) The Reaper” by Blue Oyster Cult